Dinesh1102/Facial-keypoint-detection/README.md

 ---

 ## 🧪 Training (Using Google Colab)
+If you want to train the model follow these steps, else skip to inference section to use pre-trained model directly.
 1. Open the provided `.ipynb` notebook in **Google Colab**.
 2. Upload your `kaggle.json` file in the notebook session.
 3. Run all cells to train the model.